Back to all guides

 Getting AI working in your contact center is about the people as much as it's about the technology.
 The implementations that work treat AI as a total shift in how your team operates, not just new software you install.
 Here are the things that matter most:

-- Measure business outcomes: Track first contact resolution (FCR), customer satisfaction, and lifetime value instead of just handle time.
-Some contact centers discover that their AI filters out valuable customers despite good operational metrics.
+• Measure business outcomes: Track first contact resolution (FCR), customer satisfaction, and lifetime value instead of just handle time.
+AI that looks efficient on operational dashboards can still frustrate customers if it forces them through too many self-service loops before reaching a human.

 The gap between AI that helps and AI that sits unused comes down to how you roll it out.
 Contact center leaders who focus on change management, data quality, and measuring real business outcomes see results.
 Those who treat it as just a technology project usually don't.